 The Providence Performing Arts Center is the second largest theater in New England.
 It seats 3200 people and it originally opened as a Loew's movie theater in 1928.
 It was added to the National Register of Historic Places after its 1977 renovation.
 In this baroquely elegant space, the stage is set for Broadway musicals and concerts.
 Events as diverse as a Jackson Browne concert or The Sound of Music can be found on this venerable establishment's schedule.
 Located downtown on Weybosset Street, PPAC (pronounced Pea-Pac, as it is known locally) is close to many downtown hotels as well as other attractions.

-In 1764, three men from Newport established 'The College in the English Colony of Rhode Island and Providence Plantations'.
-For the sake of brevity, it was shortened to Brown University in 1804.
-It is one of the original eight Ivy League Colleges.
-Standing strong ever since its inception in 1764, Brown University boasts an excellent educational offering which spans diverse disciplines including engineering, design, ancient studies, archaeology, academics and sciences among others.
+In 1764, three men from Newport established 'The College in the English Colony of Rhode Island and Providence Plantations,' which, for the sake of brevity, was shortened to Brown University in 1804.
+One of the original eight Ivy League Colleges, standing strong ever since its inception, Brown University boasts an excellent educational offering which spans diverse disciplines including engineering, design, ancient studies, archaeology, academics and sciences, among others.
 However, the university bears as much brilliance in its architecture as it does in its academics.
 Its campus is laden with exceptional examples of late 18th-century architecture residing around the Wriston and Simmons quadrangles, as well as those on the Pembroke College campus, and along Benefit Street.
-The college remains one of the most prestigious educational institutions in the United States.

 Destroyed once by fire and rebuilt in the 19th century, this striking pale stone and wood edifice attracts visitors strolling historic Benefit Street.
 The Gothic-looking spire rises tall above this corner of College Hill, with its handsome black-faced clock, and the church bells can be heard tolling through a portion of the East Side.
 The services at the First Unitarian Church start on Sundays from 10.30am.